 Thinking Out Loud

 I wrote down being comfortable to be myself with Sean and having my faults and bad habits accepted.
-And that includes binge eating noodles, knowing full well I will complain about it afterwards.
+And that includes eating noodles, knowing full well I will complain about it afterward.

 The song was still playing as I started reading my list to him.